Alcohol consumption in designated public areas

-How will a Designated Public Places Order help?
+How will a Public Space Protection Order help?

-The DPPO has been imposed in order to:
+The PSPO has been imposed in order to:

 - Give Police Officer, a Police Community Support Officer or a Council’s Enforcement Officers the power where there is repeat and persistent nuisance, clearly linked to the public drinking of alcohol

 - Enable a Police Officer, a Police Community Support Officer or a Council Enforcement Officer to target people who cause a nuisance when they are moving between licensed premises